 Board of Directors

-Sunil Agarwal, M.D., joined our board of directors in March 2016.
-Dr. Agarwal is a partner in Sofinnova, a Menlo Park, Ca. based biotech-focused investment firm.
-He is the former executive vice president and chief medical officer for Ultragenyx Pharmaceutical, where he managed the company's clinical development and operations, regulatory affairs, biometrics, pharmacovigilance, medical affairs, pharmacology and toxicology.
+Sunil Agarwal, M.D., is president of research and development at Juno Therapeutics.
+Previously, he was a partner in Sofinnova, a Menlo Park, Ca. based biotech-focused investment firm.
+He is also a former executive vice president and chief medical officer for Ultragenyx Pharmaceutical, where he managed the company's clinical development and operations, regulatory affairs, biometrics, pharmacovigilance, medical affairs, pharmacology and toxicology.
 Dr. Agarwal served in various leadership roles at Genentech for more than a decade, including senior vice president and global head of clinical development for ophthalmology, metabolism, neurosciences, immunology and infectious diseases.
 He led the approval of multiple therapies at Genentech including RITUXAN®, ACTEMRA®, LUCENTIS® and XOLAIR®.
 Earlier in his career, Dr. Agarwal was at MedImmune and Guilford Pharmaceuticals, where he served in both development and medical affairs, and led the formation of the medical affairs organization for Guilford.
 He completed his residency at Children’s National Medical Center (CNMC), Washington, D.C., and practiced in the CNMC Pediatric Emergency Department.
 He has served on the faculty at George Washington University School of Medicine as Assistant Clinical Professor of Pediatrics.

 Dr. Agarwal obtained a B.S. in neurobiology at Cornell University, and earned his M.D. from Tufts University School of Medicine.